 It is in these darkest hours that we rely on our faith the most.
 Sue will never walk on this earth again, however, through God’s promise, if they live to serve Him, Sue and her family will be reunited once again in their Heavenly Home.

-Funeral service 1 p.m.
-CT Sunday June 21, 2020 at Foster-Toler-Curry Funeral Home, 209 W Court St. Greensburg, KY with Rev. Meryl Young and Rev. Charles Yell officiating.
-Burial will follow in the Hodges Chapel Cemetery in the Summersville Community of Green County.
+Funeral service for Mrs. Brenda Sue Price will be conducted 1 p.m., Central Time, Sunday June 21, 2020 at the Foster-Toler-Curry Funeral Home with Bro.
+Meryl Young and Bro.
+Charles Yell officiating.
+Burial will follow in the Hodges Chapel Cemetery.

 Honorary Pallbearers: Tom Cecil, Eric Embry, Nathan Cecil and Gage Kessler

 The family has requested that expressions of sympathy be donations to the Hodges Chapel Cemetery Fund.
 These can be made at the funeral home.

 Online Condolences: www.fostertolercurry.com

 To send flowers to the family or plant a tree in memory of Brenda Sue Price, please visit our floral store.

 743 Summersville Road, Greensburg KY 42743